St. Mary's University (Calgary): Academics

-St. Mary’s University is accredited to offering a Bachelor of Science degree, a Bachelor of Education after degree, eight Bachelor of Arts degrees including: 3 Year General Studies Degree, 4 Year Liberal Studies Degree, 3 and 4 Year English Degrees, 3 and 4 year History Degrees, 3 and 4 year Psychology Degrees, a 4 year Bachelor of Science in Biology program as well as transferable university courses in 35 academic disciplines.
+St. Mary’s University is accredited to offering a Bachelor of Science degree, a Bachelor of Education after degree, eight Bachelor of Arts degrees including degrees in general studies, liberal studies, English, history, psychology and biology program as well as courses in 35 academic disciplines.

 Campus

-In addition to the academic expansion, the St. Mary's campus has undergone a major change.
-The land upon which the campus is situated accommodates several buildings, dating from the early 1900s, designated as provincial heritage buildings, including a wooden water tower.
-As the buildings have heritage status, this legally forbids any alteration of their exterior, with the exception of repair, a prohibition which does not extend to their interior.
-Thus these buildings have been transformed into new classrooms, a bookstore, common areas and a cafeteria.
+In September 2016, the new Heritage Centre building was officially opened.
+The land upon which the campus is situated has several provincial heritage buildings dating from the early 1900s, including a wooden water tower.
+Due to their heritage status, any alteration of their exteriors is legally forbidden, with the exception of repair.
+The prohibition does not extend to their interior and as such these buildings have been transformed into new classrooms, a bookstore, common areas and a cafeteria.
 The water tower has been braced to protect it from collapse, and repainted in its original colour, Canadian Pacific Railway red, the only colour legally allowed due to its heritage status.
-In September 2016, the new Heritage Centre building was officially opened.

-In 2011, St. Mary's initiated a site development planning process to identify guiding principles, development options and concept plans for its 35-acre campus.

 St. Mary's library contains over 30,000 titles and has 51 workstations accessible by students.
-The St. Mary's library is also home to The St. John's Bible.
+The St. Mary's library is also home to a Heritage Edition of The St. John's Bible.
 It is a fully illuminated bible that is handwritten by world renowned calligrapher Donald Jackson (calligrapher) who is the scribe to the Queen of England.
 It is arguably the first time a cathedral, monastery or religious organization has commissioned something to this scale in over 500 years.